-Gynaecology services look after women with diseases of the female pelvic organs of the body such as the womb, the neck of the womb, tubes, ovaries vulva and vagina.
+Gynaecology deals with diseases of the female pelvic organs of the body such as the womb, neck of womb, tubes, ovaries vulva and vagina.

-Gynae-Oncology: This is a specialty that looks after women who have cancers of the female pelvic organs.
-Our Gynaecological Cancer Centre leads gynaecology cancer services across Birmingham, Sandwell and Walsall.
+Gynae-Oncology: This is a specialty that looks after cancers of the female pelvic organs.

-Genito Urinary Medicine (GUM) and HIV services: These services relate to the diagnosis and treatment of sexually transmitted diseases (also known as STIs or STDs).
+Genito Urinary Medicine (GUM) and HIV services: These relate to the diagnosis and treatment of sexually transmitted diseases.

-Contraception and Sexual Health (CASH): This service offers family planning clinics, sexual health, contraceptive advice as well as pregnancy testing.
+Contraception and Sexual Health (CASH): This service offers family planning clinics, sexual health, contraceptive advice and pregnancy testing.

-Maternity: This service supports women during their pregnancy (antenatal), during birth (intrapartum) and after birth (postnatal) by our midwives, community midwives and consultant obstetricians.
-This includes antenatal classes, scanning and blood tests.
+Maternity: Women are supported during their pregnancy (antenatal), during birth (intrapartum) and after birth (postnatal) by our midwives, community midwives and consultant obstetricians.
+This includes antenatal classes, screening and blood tests.

-Neonates: This service cares for pre-term (babies born early) and term babies who need additional medical and nursing care immediately following birth.
+Neonates: The neonatal unit cares for pre- term (babies born early) and term babies who need additional help.